-With the forthcoming DS4 designed to be Citroen's sporty offering in the medium-family hatchback market, the C4 is free to be a comfort-focussed model that's also practical.
-In this respect it's very successful thanks to an impeccably good ride, very low noise levels, impressive refinement and a spacious cabin.
+With the DS 4 designed to be a flashier hatchback, the Citroen C4 is free to be a comfort-focussed model that's also practical.
+In this respect it's successful thanks to an impeccably good ride, very low noise levels, impressive refinement and a spacious cabin.
 It's far from the being the best car to drive in its class, that remains the Ford Focus, but then it's not supposed to be.
 Instead it's composed and relaxing on the move.

 Inside, the quality of the interior is massive improvement over the original C4, but it is now showing its age compared to other Citroen models and its rivals.
 There is useable storage and the materials used throughout feel of good quality.

 Features such as the much-hyped fixed-hub steering wheel and transculent digital dash of the old model have been ditched in favour of a more conventional look and although it's not as radical, it's a far more pleasant cabin overall that also feels better built.

 Citroen has kept the C4 engine range up to to date, meaning emissions and economy have remained competetive since the car was launched.
 The cleanest BlueHDi diesel version emits just 86g/km and is officially capable of 85.6mpg, plus there are more powerful, but less economical alternative BlueHDi versions.
 There are also punchy PureTech petrol engines with outputs of 110PS or 130PS.